-- A specific area of need has been identified through assessment (either internally or externally), that impacts upon educational progress and/or attainment. - Children have previously been placed 'On Alert' and /or on the class group provision map, but have had little or no impact on progress and/or attainment. - The pupil requires teaching/intervention and/or support that is 'additional and different' to the school's usual universal provision. - The pupil may be accessing support from external professionals, (although this is not a necessary requirement).
+- A specific area of need has been identified through assessment (either internally or externally), that impacts upon educational progress and/or attainment. - Children have previously been placed 'On Alert' and /or on the class group provision map, but have had little or no impact on progress and/or attainment. - The pupil requires teaching/intervention and/or support that is 'additional and different' to the school's usual universal provision. - The pupil may be accessing support from external professionals, (although this is not a necessary requirement- some children may remain on the 'On Alert' Group provision Map (GPM)).